with Andy Taylor, aided and abetted by Prof Richard Zimmerl, John Anthony, and many others.

 The famed Christmas Market is held on the open space.

-The garden in front of the Rathaus contains lurking in the bushes many statues to persons commemorated on stamps – notably Dr Renner.
-It is also the site of the famous Christmas Markets and the Post Office In The Clouds– illustrated here by three of the Personal Stamps produced for them.
+Lurking in the bushes of the garden in front of the Rathaus are many statues to persons commemorated on stamps – notably Dr Renner.
+It is also the site of the famous Christmas Markets and the Post Office In The Clouds – illustrated here by three of the Personal Stamps produced for them.

 |The Schottenring runs from Schottentor to the Danube Canal.
 The only notable building along it is the Borse (Stock Exchange) halfway down on your right, shown on this stamp from 1991 that commemorates the centenary of its architect.||Leaving the Ring, your tram turns right into Franz-Josefs-Kai.
 Again, this section of the route is sadly lacking in any philatelic commemoration.
 The best I can manage is the Blue Danube Walz, and what you are passing isn’t the Danube but the Danube Canal and is scarcely ever blue!||The card below shows the view towards the Kahlenberg from the Hotel Metropole, which was on Morzinplatz, on your right just before you reach Schwedenplatz.
 It was built in 1873 in an ornate style with rich decorations.
 It was requisitioned as the Gestapo Headquarters in WWII, badly damaged by bombs, and torn down after the war, being replaced by a monument to concentration-camp survivors made of granite from Mauthausen.
 On the hill overlooking it is the Ruprechtskirche – well worth a visit|